physical-computation/Conventions/README-CCodingConventions.md

 	...
 ```

+5. For multi-word type specifiers (e.g., `char *`), leave more space between the type specifier and the identifier, than between the type specifier's components.
+Recommend using two spaces in function signatures and a tab in variable declations as above.
+So, e.g., `char *  argv[]` and not ``char * argv[]`

-5. Type names begin with a capital.
+6. Type names begin with a capital.
 Type names specific to a project named Xyz begin with `Xyz`, e.g., `XyzPhenomenon`.

-6. Similarly, constant names and enum entries begin with `kXyz`, e.g., `kWarpPhenomenonTemperatureCelcius`.
+7. Similarly, constant names and enum entries begin with `kXyz`, e.g., `kWarpPhenomenonTemperatureCelcius`.

-7. C-style comments, in the form:
+8. C-style comments, in the form:
 ```c
 	/*
 	 *	Comment (offset with a single tab)
 	 */
 ```

 	Comment content offset with a tab, so _not_

 ```c